yunjiewang/brainwave/README.md

 1. **Mobile to Computer Transfer**: When using Brainwave on a mobile device, tap the "To Computer" button to send the transcribed or enhanced text directly to your computer's clipboard.

+2. **Automatic Pasting**: The text is not only copied to your computer's clipboard but also automatically pasted into the currently active application, eliminating the need for manual Ctrl+V operations.

-2. **Instant Availability**: The text becomes immediately available for pasting on your computer, eliminating the need for manual copying or transferring text between devices.
+3. **Instant Availability**: The text becomes immediately available and inserted at your cursor position, creating a seamless workflow between your mobile device and computer.

-3. **Dual Text Areas**: Both the original transcription and the enhanced text (after applying Readability, Correctness, or Ask AI) can be sent to the computer's clipboard with their respective "To Computer" buttons.
+4. **Dual Text Areas**: Both the original transcription and the enhanced text (after applying Readability, Correctness, or Ask AI) can be sent to the computer's clipboard with their respective "To Computer" buttons.

 This feature is particularly useful for:
 - Taking voice notes on your phone and immediately using them on your computer
 - Dictating text while away from your desk and having it ready when you return
 - Collaborative environments where multiple people can contribute to a shared document
+- Hands-free workflows where you need to minimize keyboard interactions

+> **Note**: For automatic pasting to work, ensure your cursor is positioned in the desired application before tapping the "To Computer" button on your mobile device.

 ### HTTPS Support for Mobile Access